takenet/blip-docs/source/includes/en/integrations/whatsapp.md

 ### Creating a invite link to the group

+<aside class="notice">According to the <a href="https://developers.facebook.com/docs/whatsapp/api/groups/">updates made by the Facebook team in July 2020</a>, it is no longer possible to use this feature</aside>

 After to create a group you should invite people to join.
 The invitation is made by a link.
 In order to create a group invite link, make a request to BLiP's API as demostrated aside.
 Please, replace the `{{createdGroupIdentity}}` variable by your group name.